autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/calibrating-sensors/lidar-lidar-calibration/index.md

 We will add sensor kit frames for each lidar (except mapping lidar), we have one lidar for pairing to the main lidar sensor for tutorial vehicle, so it should be like:

+**Note**: The mapping lidar will be used for mapping purposes, but it will not be calibrated.
+We can consider this lidar as the main sensor for our hardware architecture.
+Therefore, other lidars will be calibrated with respect to the mapping lidar (main sensor).

 ```diff
 +  <let name="lidar_calibration_sensor_kit_frames" value="[